-The Town's Operations portal will be available on Dec.
-1, 2022.
+The Town's Operations portal is now active.

 The portal allows the public to identify if winter operations equipment has been dispatched and the equipments' approximate location, and the last time equipment has provided a treatment (coloured level-of-service) to Town-Owned roads (not Regional roads).
 The data is updated every five minutes, and the treatment and plow location are intentionally delayed by 15 minutes.